Lean Formalization of Generalization Error Bound by Rademacher Complexity and Dudley's Entropy Integral: Introduction

+for a sample $S=((u_1,y_1),\ldots,(u_n,y_n))$.
 A typical goal in statistical learning theory is to bound the \emph{generalization gap} $|\widehat L_S(h)-L(h)|$, uniformly over all hypotheses in the class (or at least over the hypotheses produced by a learning algorithm), with high probability over the sample draw.

-In this study, we formalize the generalization error bound by \emph{Rademacher complexity} \cite{Bartlett2002} in Lean~4 \cite{deMouraUllrich2021lean4} based on probability theory formalized in Lean~4's mathematical library, Mathlib~4 \cite{Mathlib}.
+In this study, we formalize the generalization error bound by \emph{Rademacher complexity} \cite{Bartlett2002} in Lean~4 \cite{deMouraUllrich2021lean4} based on probability theory formalized in Lean~4's mathematical library, Mathlib \cite{Mathlib}.
 We refer to Mohri et al.\ (2018) \cite{Mohri2018} as a standard textbook on statistical machine learning theory, and Wainwright (2019) \cite{Wainwright2019} for more mathematical details on the Rademacher complexity and concentration inequalities used in generalization error analysis.
-Concretely, rather than fixing a particular learning algorithm, we formalize a uniform law of large numbers (ULLN) style deviation functional: for a family of measurable real-valued functions $F=\{f_i:\calX\to\mathbb{R}\}_{i\in\iota}$ we consider
+Concretely, rather than fixing a particular learning algorithm, we formalize a uniform law of large numbers (ULLN) style deviation functional, which we call the \emph{uniform deviation}: for a family of measurable real-valued functions $F=\{f_i:\calX\to\mathbb{R}\}_{i\in\iota}$ we consider

 This quantity subsumes classical generalization-gap bounds by taking $f_i$ to be loss functions $\ell(h_i,\cdot)$, and it also aligns well with the measure-theoretic infrastructure in Mathlib.
 In the Lean code, the corresponding objects are defined as \lstinline|uniformDeviation| and bounded using \lstinline|empiricalRademacherComplexity| and \lstinline|rademacherComplexity| (Section~4 of the main body).